-The Illinois Funds has earned Standard & Poor's highest rating (AAAm).
-The rating is based on Standard & Poor's analysis of the pool's credit quality, market price exposure and management.
+The Illinois Funds has earned the highest investment grade rating (AAAmmf) for a government-managed money market fund.
+The rating is based on Fitch's analysis of the pool's credit quality, market price exposure and management.
 The rating demonstrates that the fund has an extremely strong capacity to maintain principal stability and to limit exposure to principal losses due to credit risk.
 This is accomplished through prudent investment practices and strict internal controls.
-Read S&P's MMF rating sheet.
+Review Fitch's most recent ratings analysis here.

 Safety of principal is the foremost objective of the investment program.
 Illinois Funds investments are executed and managed in a manner that seeks to ensure the preservation of capital in the portfolio.
-Standard & Poor's highest rating (AAAm) is proof positive that the safety objective is being met.
+Fitch's highest rating (AAAmmf) is proof positive that the safety objective is being met.

 The Illinois Funds also is subjected to monthly stress-testing by an independent research firm, which further ensures that (1) The Illinois Funds is compliant with Rule 2a7 of the Securities and Exchange Commission and (2) the investment portfolio is well-positioned to withstand events beyond the norm of both the economy and the competitive marketplace.